dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 ### TikTok + Newer Ones

 Do not have an account.
-Conveniently TikTok does not allow you to do much stuff without an account which shielded me from engaging with the platform.
+Conveniently, TikTok does not allow you to do much without an account which shielded me from engaging with the platform.

 ### Bookmarks and Other Links